 Oddly enough, that’s what a lot of organizations seem to want to do with their culture.
 They want to do one of two things: Either they want to blend in and be just like everyone else with their one-size-fits-all approach to culture, or they want to manufacture this crazy, unique culture they saw somewhere else.

 Neither of those options is good.
 In fact, they’re both terrible ideas.

 How can we build a culture like Zappos?
 How can we recreate an environment like Google’s?

 I’ve gotten some variation of those questions multiple times over the last several months, and those questions are understandable.
 No one’s denying that organizations like those have found a way to cultivate distinct and healthy cultures.
 And no one’s arguing an organization shouldn’t do that — certainly not me anyway.

 Nope.
 Your organization is different.
-Your organization has it’s own way of doing things.
+Your organization has its own way of doing things.
 It has its own brand, its own style.
-Your credit union is a distinct entity, a separate faction, a unique tribe.
+Your organization is a distinct entity, a separate faction, a unique tribe.